-While the rest of the country sits in sweltering temperatures, I'm bundling in a cozy down blanket and powder pink bathrobe.
+While the rest of the country sits in freezing temperatures, I'm lounging in cotton mens pajamas and flip flops.
 The air heady with bubbly yeast, bread, sweetness and alchemy -- all wafting from the oven and kettle.
-Today is perfectly typical in that Portland, Oregon is settled into the unbelievable monocloud we call "Early Summer".
-In these parts, we usher sunshine into our lives, open our windows and frolic in berry fields starting July 5th or later.
+I'm actually wishing for a little winter!
+In these parts of Southern California, we don't do snow, we do drought . . .
+It's a twisted mashup of sunshine, blue skies and heat right now!
+Craziness . . .
 Which brings me to the task at hand: Prince Vladimir Tea and Tahini Buns.

 We first tried a version of this sublime layering of wheat, fat, seed, sweet and salt at a perfectly ordinary, unassuming bakery around the corner from our flat in Istanbul.
 I began a love affair with this explosive, flavorful confection on the spot.
 And proceeded to purchase one daily for nibbling on during the damp, bone chilling winter we spent there years ago . . .
 Dave with his pistachio dotted rubbery Turkish delight, me with my pastry situation.
 Kusmi's Prince Vladimir Tea makes the perfect pairing; it's a French black tea dotted with notes of vanilla and citrus, cinnamon and musky tones.
 With a splash of heavy cream and a sprinkle of brown sugar, it cuts the richness with more richness!
 Sometimes more is more.
 Cold, rainy days of July call for more heat, more uproar, many more splashes of aromatic tea and sinful confections.
 It's all we can do to not pull our hair from our heads!